-Distributed tracing enables the visualization of the flow of function calls across microservices and processes.
-Without distributed tracing, it’s extremely challenging to troubleshoot a distributed system.
-Microbus leverages Jaeger and OpenTelemetry to automatically create and collect tracing spans for executions of endpoints, tickers and callbacks of all microservices and visualize them as a single stack trace.
+Microbus leverages OpenTelemetry to automatically create and collect tracing spans for executions of endpoints, tickers and callbacks of all microservices and visualize them as a single stack trace.

-Microbus exports tracing spans via the OTLP HTTP collector.
+Microbus exports tracing spans via the OTLP collector.
 The OTEL_EXPORTER_OTLP_TRACES_ENDPOINT or the OTEL_EXPORTER_OTLP_ENDPOINT environment variables may be used to configure the collector’s endpoint.

 Whether or not a trace is exported to the collector depends on the deployment environment of the microservice:

-Here’s a Jaeger visualization of a fictitious microservice alpha using the notorious N+1 anti-pattern.
+LOCAL, TESTING and LAB deployments, all traces are exported to the collectorPROD deployments, only traces that contain at least one error span, or those that are otherwise explicitly selected using svc.ForceTrace, are exported to the collectorHere’s a visualization of a fictitious microservice alpha using the notorious N+1 anti-pattern.
 One can easily spot the serialized nature of the code.
-It took 115ms to complete.
+It took 104ms to complete.

 func (svc *Service) Calculate(ctx context.Context) (sigma float64, err error) {